javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

 <h4 id="comparision-1">Comparision</h4>

-Both tools did the job and shown correct history.
-Both tools loaded related entities.
+Both tools have done the job and shown correct history.
+Both tools have loaded related entities.

 What about artistic impression?
 There are a few interesting differences.